pbsinclair42/MCTS/README.md

 searcher = mcts(timeLimit=1000)
 bestAction = searcher.search(initialState=initialState)
 ```
-Here the unit of `timeLimit=1000` is ms. You can also use `iterationLimit=1600` to specify number of roolouts.
+Here the unit of `timeLimit=1000` is millisecond.
+You can also use `iterationLimit=1600` to specify the number of rollouts.
 Only and at least one in `timeLimit` and `iterationLimit` should be specified.

 See [naughtsandcrosses.py](https://github.com/pbsinclair42/MCTS/blob/master/naughtsandcrosses.py) for a simple example.